JonnyWaters/Specials-Board/README.markdown

 Requirements
 ------------

-Panic Coda 1.6.11 or higher.
-For Panic Coda Versions less than 1.6.11 use [Specials Board v2.1](http://github.com/jbergantine/Specials-Board/downloads)
+Panic Coda 1.6.11 - 1.7.x.
+For Panic Coda Versions less than 1.6.11 use [Specials Board v2.1](http://github.com/jbergantine/Specials-Board/downloads).
+This version is incompatible with Panic Coda 2.0 and higher which include it by default.

 Installation
 ------------